MohamedElsayed-21/Mastering-Embedded-Linux/5-Yocto/Raspberry Pi 4 image with rpiplay, scrcpy, Nano editors and native & remote cpp  application/README.md

    ```
    - **`userland` is already listed!**

-   - But let’s confirm it was actually built:
+   then let’s confirm it was actually built:
       ```bash
       bitbake -e userland | grep "^WORKDIR="
       ```